 <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />

-<title>A complete solution for embedding any font in a web page - CSS9.NET</title>
+<title>Complete solution for embedding any font in web pages - CSS9.NET</title>

-<link rel="stylesheet" href=" http://www.blueidea.com/articleimg/2009/12/7263/style.css " />
+<link rel="stylesheet" href="http://www.blueidea.com/articleimg/2009/12/7263/style.css" />

 <style type="text/css">